iffy-pi/apple-shortcuts/nutrition-framework/Tutorial/Tutorial.md

 # Using Nutrition
 *You can access this tutorial in the future from Clear and Other Settings > Tutorial*

+## Allowing Health Access
+For the shortcut to work properly, you must give it access to your Health data.
+To do this:
+1. Open the shortcut "Log Nutrients To Health"
+2. Scroll down to the Health Sample Action and Click "Allow Access"
+3. Select "Allow All" and then "Allow"
+4. Repeat this process for each Health Sample action.

 ## The Main Menu
 The main shortcut is **Nutrition**.
 Once started, you are provided with a main menu for all relevant actions: